Who we are

 Colleen is a chartered accountant with extensive experience in diverse sectors including tourism, forestry, Agribusiness, property, and health services.

-Her governance experience includes Scion (NZ Forest Research Institute Limited), Poutama Trust (business development services to Māori), Te Ohu Kaimoana (independent audit and risk member and director of portfolio management services), Te Kakano Whakatipu Ltd (Forestry), Te Arawa Agribusiness Ltd, Te Arawa Tourism Ltd, Matai Pacific Iwi Collective (Kiwifruit) and Waikato Tainui (Audit & Risk member).
+Her recent roles included Chief Executive Officer of Te Arawa Group Holdings Ltd which complemented her expertise in Māori post-settlement governance entities, Māori incorporations and Māori land trusts.
+Her governance experience includes Scion (NZ Forest Research Institute Limited), Poutama Trust (business development services to Māori), Te Ohu Kaimoana (independent audit and risk member and director of portfolio management services), Te Kakano Whakatipu Ltd (forestry), Te Arawa Agribusiness Ltd, Te Arawa Tourism Ltd, Matai Pacific Iwi Collective (kiwifruit) and Waikato Tainui (audit and risk member).

 Jan Hunt

 She was also General Manager of Millbrook Resort, Sky City Hotel & Convention Centre, and Millennium Queenstown.
-Jan was appointed to the New Zealand Tourism Board in June 2017.

 Steve Chadwick QSO

-During this time, she held the portfolios of Associate Minister of Health, Minister of Conservation and Minister of Women’s Affairs.
-As Minister of Conservation, Steve advocated for the opening up of the Conservation Estate – believing that access, without leaving a footprint should be the ultimate goal.
-Her proudest achievements include sponsoring the Smoke free Environments Act and securing funding ($72 million) for the clean-up of Rotorua lakes.
+Under her leadership the Council established a meaningful and groundbreaking partnership with Te Arawa and secured significant partnership investment to enable iconic place-making projects.
+In her career in central government, she held the portfolios of Associate Minister of Health, Minister of Conservation and Minister of Women’s Affairs.
+As Minister of Conservation, Steve advocated for the opening up of the conservation estate – believing that access, without leaving a footprint should be the ultimate goal.
+Her proudest achievements include sponsoring the Smoke-free Environments Act and securing funding ($72M) for the clean-up of Rotorua’s lakes.
+In recent years, in addition to her mayoral responsibilities, Steve has chaired the Federation of Primary Health Aotearoa since 2018, was co-chair of the New Zealand Tourism Futures Taskforce, and was on the board of the Responsible Camping Working Group.

 Jacqui Walshe

-Jacqui holds a Bachelor of Business Studies, an MBA and is a qualified member of the Australian Institute of Company Directors.
-Jacqui is a member of Chief Executive Women Australia and Global Women NZ.
-She has had over 20 years’ experience as a Non-Executive Director in the travel and tourism, financial services and Not-For-Profit (aboriginal and youth services) sectors.
+Jacqui holds a Bachelor of Business Studies and an MBA and is a member of the Australian Institute of Company Directors, Chief Executive Women Australia and Global Women NZ.
+She has over 20 years’ experience as a non-executive director in the travel and tourism, financial services and not-for-profit (Aboriginal and youth services) sectors.
+Jacqui is the former Deputy Chair and Chair of the Audit & Finance committee of the Australian Tourism Export Council.
+She was a member of the Tourism Restart Taskforce in Australia, and a member of the Ministerial Advisory Council for the Minister of Trade, Tourism and Investment in Australian Federal Parliament (2020-2022).

 Amanda Butler